juanpintodev/test_fullstack_juanpinto/backend/src/config/mongodb-setup.md

 1. Click "Build a Database"
 2. Choose "FREE" tier (M0)
-3. Select your preferred cloud provider (AWS, Google Cloud, or Azure)
+3. Select your preferred cloud provider (Google Cloud, Azure, or AWS)
 4. Choose a region close to you
 5. Click "Create"